jgodwinWX/gefs-plots/README.md

         can see what it looks like).
 Finally, the script creates a few CSVs that are eventually read by htmlbuilder.py.
 These should be pretty self-explanatory. :)

+    3. ensmean_dwpt.png: show the 6-hourly GEFS ensemble mean dewpoint temperature during the preceeding 6-hour period.
+Temperature units are in degrees Fahrenheit.

-    3. ptype.png: stacked bar plot of the categorical precipitation type.
+    4. ptype.png: stacked bar plot of the categorical precipitation type.
 Uses the number of members with the categorical precipitation type flag (snow, freezing rain, sleet, or liquid rain) set to 1.